| The

 associates and clients.
 We also were without debt

-and we had a clean slate and the ability to choose
+and we had a clean slate, some money and the ability to choose

 our future free of economic duress.
 This lead to